Olimarao

 Olimarao Atoll is an uninhabited atoll with a land area of 0.2 km2 in the State of Yap in the Federated States of Micronesia.
 It is located 36 kilometers northwest of Elato and 860 kilometers southeast of Yap island.
 Olimarao belongs administratively to Elato.

+Name

+The name of the island goes back to Proto-Chuukic *weni-maraawu.

 Geography

 The atoll's surface is 11 km2 and it is roughly 5 km long and 3 km wide.
 The lagoon has a surface of about 6 km2 and two passages into it located in the southern fringes of the reef.

 Islands

 There are only two small islets (Motus) on the reef, with a total surface of 0.2 km2 (20 hectares):